Structure formation during phase transitions in strongly interacting matter

 Another part of problems is associated with the behavior of the quark-gluon and hadron media in external fields.
-First estimate \cite{Voskresensky:1980nk} of the value of the strength of the magnetic field reached in peripheral heavy-ion collisions at energies $\lsim $ few GeV$\cdot A$ yielded $H\sim (10^{17}-10^{18})$ G, that was later supported by calculations \cite{Skokov:2009qp}.
+First estimates \cite{Voskresensky:1980nk} of the value of the strength of the magnetic field reached in peripheral heavy-ion collisions at energies $\lsim $ few GeV$/ A$ yielded $H\sim (10^{17}-10^{18})$ G, that was later supported by numerical calculations \cite{Skokov:2009qp}.
 Presence of strong magnetic fields and the rotation (with frequencies $\omega \lsim 10^{22}$Hz in case of heavy-ion collisions) influences the superfluids.
 Strong magnetic fields $\gsim 10^{15}$G exist at the surface of magnetars.
-In interiors of neutron stars the magnetic field may reach even much higher values (up to $(10^{18}-10^{19}$G).
+Fields $H\sim 10^{17}$G influence the pasta phase in the inner core, cf. \cite{Fang2016,Fang2017}.
+In interiors of neutron stars the magnetic field may reach even higher values, $H\sim 10^{18}$G, cf. \cite{Voskresensky:1980nk,MSTV90}.
 Superconductors and superfluids specifically react on the magnetic field and the rotation, respectively.
-Inhomogeneous condensates react differently compared to condensates at $k_0=0$, cf. \cite{Voskresensky:1980nk,MSTV90}.
+Abrikosov mixed phases can be formed.
+Formes of the vortices in case of inhomogeneous ($k_0\neq 0$) and homogeneous ($k_0=0$) condensates prove to be different, cf. \cite{Voskresensky:1980nk,MSTV90}.

 Most of the problems touched above were studied for the equilibrium systems.
-Models describing inhomogeneous condensates are much lass developed than those considering homogeneous condensates.
+Models describing inhomogeneous condensates are much less developed than those considering homogeneous condensates.
 Dynamics of the formation of various phases is still less studied.
-To partially cover this gap, the present review mainly deals with the condensation at $k_0\neq 0$ at equilibrium and non-equilibrium.
+To partially cover this gap, the present review discusses besides effects of the condensation at $k_0 = 0$, the condensation at $k_0\neq 0$ at equilibrium and nonequilibrium conditions.